 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Leah Edelman is a Principal in the Washington D.C. office of Fish & Richardson, where she focuses high-stakes patent litigation primarily involving cellular technology, including cellular standards, computer software, battery technology and FRAND.
-She has represented clients in federal court, including the Southern District of New York...
+Leah Edelman is a principal in the Washington, D.C., office of Fish & Richardson P.C., where she focuses high-stakes patent litigation primarily involving cellular technology, including cellular standards, computer software, battery technology and fair, reasonable, and non-discriminatory (FRAND) terms.
+She has represented clients in U.S....

-Rob Courtney is a Principal in the Twin Cities office of Fish & Richardson.
+Rob Courtney is a principal in the Twin Cities office of Fish & Richardson P.C.
 His practice emphasizes patent litigation in the areas of electrical engineering and information technology.
-Mr. Courtney’s litigation experience includes numerous matters in federal district court and before the United States International Trade Commission....
+Mr. Courtney’s litigation experience includes numerous matters in U.S. district courts and before the U.S. International Trade Commission.
+Mr....